vaaaaaa/python-projects/README.md

 4. Visualization: Visualizing the clusters to understand customer segments.
 5. Conclusion: Summarize the findings and suggest actionable insights for marketing strategies.

-## Project 3: EDA on Titanic Dataset
+# Project 3: EDA on Titanic Dataset
-In this project, I have done detailed exploratory data analysis, including Univariate, bivariate and multivariate analysis.
+I have done detailed exploratory data analysis in this project, including Univariate, bivariate and multivariate analysis.
 ## Dataset
 This Dataset was taken from the Kaggle Titanic competition dataset.
 This Dataset concerns the possibility of a person surviving on a Titanic ship at that time.
 It has 891 instances with 12 features.